This year is my second Pride Month. And while we do this every year

 Since I am my own designer and developer, I can just do whatever I

 want.
-Most of the time, I move from Figma to code, and only export all
+Most of the time, I move from Figma to code, and only export

-the images.
+with the images.
 I host my images on ImageKit on a free plan.

-In the previous design, my name acts as the title of the website, and
+In the previous design, my name acts as the title of the website,

-underneath it runs three main roles I have in my career: web
+and underneath it runs three main roles I have in my career: web

 developer, web designer, and educator, in that order of frequency.
-In

-this current design, I decided to go a different way.
+In this current design, I decided to go a different way.
 Firstly, I

 pushed my name in the background.
 I wanted to emulate a magazine